ingridstevens/whisper-audio-transcriber/README.md

 ## Contributing
 For any improvements or bug reports, please open an issue or make a pull request in this repository.

-## License
-Please refer to the licensing information of the used libraries and frameworks.
-The project itself does not mention a specific license, so it is advisable to assume a default copyright based on your local laws until clarified with the repository owner.

-## Authors
-- The notebook does not reveal the author's name but it likely involves contributions from experts in the fields of NLP, machine learning, and audio analysis.

 Note: This README is a high-level abstraction of the Jupyter notebook.
 For detailed explanation and execution, refer to the actual notebook provided in this repository.